Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Conclusion

-Overall, this work provides a concrete design framework for communication-efficient and noise-aware quantum federated learning.
-By clarifying the trade-offs among convergence speed, communication cost, and noise resilience, it contributes toward the practical realization of distributed quantum-enhanced machine learning systems.
+Overall, this work provides a concrete design framework for communication-efficient and noise-aware QFL, clarifying key trade-offs among convergence speed, communication cost, and noise resilience toward the practical realization of distributed quantum-enhanced machine learning systems.
+Unlike classical secure aggregation approaches, the proposed framework offers information-theoretic security guarantees that remain valid regardless of future advances in computational power, making it a promising foundation for privacy-preserving medical data utilization across institutions.

 \appendices